akolybelnikov/Unity3D_CS6457_OMSCS/Kolybelnikov_A_m2_readme.txt

 ### 1 Basic Rigidbodies with Collision Events

-    - created three blue rigidbody spheres and attached scripts for collision events and velocity control
+    - Created three blue rigidbody spheres and attached scripts for collision events and velocity control.

 ### 2 Physics Layers Example

-    - made three red spheres that are part of the red layer; disabled red layer objects collision with each other
+    - Made three red spheres that are part of the red layer; disabled red layer objects collision with each other.

 ### 3 Compound Collider for Complex Geometry

-    -
+    - Imported a Kitsun mask from the assets store and added a few child game objects that contain colliders, but are invisible and have no rigidbody.
+The resulting compound collider approximates the form of the mask.

 ### 4 Chain with Joint Constraints

-    - created a chain of yellow cylinders and attached a velocity script to make the chain swing at the start of the game
+    - Created a chain of yellow cylinders and attached a velocity script to make the chain swing at the start of the game.

 ### 5 Mecanim-Animated Kinematic Elevator